leecarol/workout01/report/workout01-carol-lee.md

 Curry and Thompson have the highest number of points scored from all shots made, mostly due to their high number of attempted shots.

 For the percentage of points made out of the point value of all attempted shots, the ranking remains the same as for the analysis with shots made, suggesting to us that overall, the contribution of each extra point from each three-pointer is not effective enough to overtake the score of a less accurate three-pointer thrower.
 We see that because Thompson and Curry scored a significant amount of three-pointers over the rest, the difference in the percentage of shots made and the percentage of points scored is not as much as for this same difference in the other three players.
 Their accuracy in scoring three-pointers gives them a boost in increasing their percentage of points made out of those attempted, but it is not significant enough to push them to a higher rank.
-Therefore, the players who score the most points out of the points they attempt remain the same as those who made the highest number of shots.
+Therefore, the players who scored the most points out of the points they attempt remain the same as those who made the highest number of shots.
 This goes to Durant and Iguodala, who have high two-pointer shooting accuracy.
 So, the bulk of the points the Warriors score is due to their strength in making two-pointers.
 Because the players' shooting accuracy for two-pointers is significantly higher as compared to their accuracy for three-pointers, overall, shooting two-pointers is what contributes most to their scores.
 Of course, the three-pointers contribute to a good chunk of their overall score, but looking at how much a two-pointer benefits the Warriors versus a three-pointer while taking into account each player's accuracy, the two-pointers are the most important and make the most difference in how well they score.

 ### Conclusion and Summary